Career Profile: School Psychologist

 Why Is School Psychology a Job of Tomorrow?

-As the stress in students’ lives intensifies, the demand will increase for clinical psychologists to help them manage it in a productive way.
+As the stress in students' lives intensifies, the demand will increase for clinical psychologists to help them manage it in a productive way.
 A growing number of struggling students will benefit from sessions with a school psychologist.
-Employment positions for school psychologists are expected to increase 16 percent by 2016, according to the Bureau of Labor Statistics.
+Employment positions for school psychologists are expected to increase 16 percent, according to the Bureau of Labor Statistics.
 The average annual salary for school psychologists is $61,290.

 What Does a School Psychologist Do?